microsoft/StudentsAtBuild/README.md

 Additional support can be found on the [Help page for Minecraft: Education Edition](https://minecrafteducation.zendesk.com/).

-### Demo accounts for Minecraft: Education Edition
-If you do not have access to Minecraft: Education Edition through your school, you can try it out with these limited supply and limited time usernames:
-mee01@minecrafteducationedition.com
-mee02@minecrafteducationedition.com
-mee03@minecrafteducationedition.com
-...
-mee99@minecrafteducationedition.com
-Pick one, doesn't matter
-Password for all: Build2020

-**NOTE: THESE USER ACCOUNTS MAY NOT BE AVAILABLE PAST BUILD.
-HOWEVER, ANY STUDENT WITH A M365 SCHOOLS ACCOUNT WILL BE ABLE TO LOG INTO MINECRAFT: EDUCATION EDITION**

-If these are no longer available, we recommend you check out the [Minecraft: Education Edition Hour of Code](https://education.minecraft.net/lessons/minecraft-hour-of-code/), which is free and doesn't require a login!
+We also recommend you check out the [Minecraft: Education Edition Hour of Code](https://education.minecraft.net/lessons/minecraft-hour-of-code/), which is free and doesn't require a login!

 ### Minecraft: Education Ediction